Over 16,000 Site Visits - People Who Care About Our Community

 PennDOT Plan

-• Second, the Zoning Officer determined that the proposed fuel station fails to meet the Ordinance requirement that such use be located on a corner lot with frontage on two arterial highways.
+The Zoning Officer denied the proposed fuel station for two independent reasons: the Ordinance does not permit retail gasoline sales as an accessory use to the proposed 57,000-square-foot supermarket, and the site does not meet the requirement that such use be located on a corner lot with frontage on two arterial highways.

 Zoning hearing rights